Response to COVID-19 - Bell County Information Updates

 - Fire investigations

 - Plan reviews

 - Investigation of complaints

 The Bell County Fire Marshal's Office strives to ensure the safety of our citizens, visitors, and employees is met through effective education and enforcement.
 Our daily operations may be modified at any time depending on further information released by the CDC, TDSHS and Bell County Officials.

 We ask for your continued patience and apologize for any incurred in convenience.

-Beginning March 19, 2020 and continuing until April 10, 2020, the County Court at Law No. 1 has implemented Temporary Changes regarding the Civil Docket, and the Probate, Guardianship and Mental Illness Hearings.
-Click Here to view the changes.
+Beginning March 19, 2020 and continuing until May 31, 2020, the County Court at Law No. 1 has implemented Temporary Changes regarding the Civil Docket, and the Probate, Guardianship and Mental Illness Hearings.
+Click on the Administrative Order below to view the changes.

 - Order Updating Changes in Court Proceedings Regarding Probate and Guardianship Matters

 - Order Creating Temporary Changes to Personal Service and Attorney ad Litem and Guardian ad Litem Visitations in Certain Guardianship Proceedings in Response to the COVID-19 Emergency